Scythe: Sharpening

 A peening jig is being used here, but blades can be free-peened using various designs of peening anvils.
 The peening jig shown has two interchangeable caps that set different angles: a coarse angle is set first about 3 mm back from the edge, and the fine angle is then set on the edge, leaving an edge that lends itself to being easily honed.
 The blade is then honed using progressively finer honing stones and then taken to the field.
 In the field, the blade is honed using a fine, ovoid whetstone (or rubber), fine-grained for grass, coarser for cereal crops.
 Honing is performed the moment the mower senses that the edge has gone off; this may be every half hour or more depending on the conditions.
 The laminated honing stone shown here has two grades of stone and is carried into the field soaking in a water-filled holster on the belt.
 A burr is set up on the outside of the blade by stroking the blade on the inside; the burr is then taken off by gently stroking it on the outside.
 There are many opinions, regional traditions and variations on exactly how to do this; some eastern European countries even set up the burr on the inside.

-Unlike continental European blades, typical American, English, and Nordic style blades are made of harder steel and are not usually peened for risk of cracking them.
-The harder blade holds an edge longer and requires less frequent honing in the field but after heavy use or damage the edge must be reshaped by grinding.
-Because of the greater wear resistance of the hard steel, and the reduced need for honing as a result, this usually needs to be done only 1–3 times a season.
-Many examples have a laminated construction with a hard, wear-resistant core providing the edge, and softer sides providing strength.
-In American and English blades, the edge steel is typically clad on either side with the tough iron, while some Nordic laminated blades have a layer of iron on the top only, with the edge steel comprising the bottom layer.
+Unlike European blades, which are made from malleable steel, typical American blades are made of harder, more brittle, steel and risk cracking if peened.
+While the harder blade holds an edge longer and requires less frequent honing in the field, the edge can only be reshaped by grinding after heavy use or damage.
+This usually only needs to be done only 1–3 times a season because of the greater wear resistance of the harder steel.
+Some examples have a laminated construction with a hard, wear-resistant core providing the edge, and softer sides providing strength.
+In American blades, the edge steel is typically clad on either side with the tough iron, while some Nordic laminated blades have a layer of iron on the top only, with the edge steel comprising the bottom layer.